Venture Further Afield With Three Days to Explore

 San Diego County is as large as the states of Delaware and Rhode Island combined, so there's a lot of ground to cover.
-In addition to mixing and matching one-day and two-day itineraries, the following suggested three-day itineraries are perfect for sightseeing the more outlying areas of San Diego, home to scenic mountains, deserts and a picturesque 70-mile coastline.
+In addition to mixing and matching one-day and two-day itineraries, the following suggested three-day itineraries are perfect for exploring the more outlying areas of San Diego, home to scenic mountains, deserts and a picturesque 70-mile coastline.

 Historic Highway 101, linking La Jolla to Oceanside, is a scenic drive hugging the San Diego coast.
 The pace is slower here, so take your time over three days to discover every nook and cranny of these beach communities reflecting the sun-kissed Southern California lifestyle:

 - Day 1: La Jolla sights and Del Mar, home of the Del Mar Racetrack ("where the turf meets the surf") and upscale shopping at Del Mar Plaza along Camino Del Mar

 - Day 2: Solana Beach, home of Cedros Design District, a hip, unique enclave of home furnishing stores, galleries and designer studios, and Encinitas, home of tranquil San Diego Botanic Garden and Swami's Beach, made famous by the Beach Boys’ song “Surfin’ USA"